socialize/socialize-sdk-ios/Documentation/sphinx/source/socialize_ui.rst

 Socialize Action Bar
 ----------------------

-v0.8.0 of the Socialize SDK introduce the "Action Bar", which allows your users to easily comment and like/unlike entities
+v0.8.0 of the Socialize SDK introduce the "Action Bar", which lets your users easily comment and like/unlike entities

 .. image:: images/action_bar.png